kalatalo/intersystems-iris-sample-data-split/README.md

 VALIDATE MODEL Model01 FROM TestData
 ```

 A key point to note is that when constructing the model, both the training and testing datasets come from the same table in HistoricalData, which means they have the same origin.
+Historical Data = training + test

 This approach has significant implications for developing models: having a balanced sample of data (Training and Test) is essential.
-When splitting data into Training and Testing sets, it's crucial to keep in mind that:
+When splitting data into Training and Testing sets, it's crucial to keep in mind to have:

 - The maximum possible number of observations for training
 - Each category of features should have an adequate representation of observations.